diegojancic/python-serverless-book/docs/README.md

 - [**Appendix A: Running Docker in Production**](appendix-a-docker-production.md)

-## Images

-All images referenced in this book can be found in the [images](images/) directory.

 ---

-*This book explores building scalable serverless applications using Python, Django, and AWS Lambda, with a focus on creating the perfect technology stack for startup companies.*
+*This book explores building scalable serverless applications using Python, Django, and AWS Lambda.*